Hastings, East Sussex

 Hastings in East Sussex Town Guide

-About Hastings in East Sussex
+About Hastings, East Sussex

 Hastings is on the South Coast and grew from a small settlement between the East and West Hills.
 Hastings was attacked by the French during the Hundred Years War, and in 1377, a second attack all but destroyed the town.